enmanuelduran/enmascript/content/articles/2018-09-28-another-approach-to-media-queries-with-sass.md

 ---
-date: '2018-09-28T17:12:33.962Z'
+date: "2018-09-28T17:12:33.962Z"
-title: 'Another approach to media queries with the power of Sass'
+title: "Another approach to media queries with the power of Sass"
-summary: 'Learn about how media queries can make your development process faster and more efficient by using them correctly...'
+summary: "Learn about how media queries can make your development process faster and more efficient by using them correctly..."
-series: ['CSS, Styling and Preprocessors']
+series: ["CSS, Styling and Preprocessors"]
-featuredImage: 'media_queries_mixins_sass.png'
+featuredImage: "media_queries_mixins_sass.png"
 ---

 When you've been working developing websites and layouts [as long as I've been](https://enmascript.com/articles/2018/06/27/most-important-things-i-have-learned-after-10-years-as-a-software-developer), you learn one thing, _having dynamic not defined breakpoints and media queries is not a good idea_, why?, because they give you more problems than they solve... take a look at the following code for instance: